rorosaurus/amazon-review-corrector/README.md

 Amazon's product review averages are deceptive.
 They use a machine-learned model without providing the details of the weighting, which is not transparent.
 It seems to agressively dismiss older reviews and place superficial emphasis on "verified purchases".

+The end result appears to be that some products (including Amazon partners) are rated higher than what customers actually rate them.

-This Chrome Extension calculates and displays the true raw average of the reviews.
+This Chrome Extension loads when you open an Amazon product page, calculating and displaying the true raw average of the reviews.

 ## Example